leslie-alldridge/backpacker-redux/README.md

 1. Ability to edit and delete items within a bag (MVP is edit + delete for bags themselves).
 EDIT: Delete works but edit doesn't seem like an essential piece of functionality.
 Will ask some colleagues for their opinion.
 Decided against Edit. - Done
 2. Login and Database for persistent storage and privacy - In progress, local storage in the meantime
-3. Mobile friendly - In progress, works on modern devices but not older narrow screens
+3. Mobile friendly - Done

 ## Reflections